Nkosinathi-Dhladhla/Portswigger-labs/SQL_Injection.md

 To solve the lab, perform a SQL injection attack that logs in to the application as the administrator user.

 https://youtu.be/ML3aGaloczI?si=piwR66H5-fh8EI6f

+# Practitioner (additional info)
+## SQL Injection Union attacks
+Union is used to retrieve data from other tables during SQLi

+The UNION keyword enables you to execute one or more additional SELECT queries and append the results to the original query.
+For example:

+SELECT a, b FROM table1 UNION SELECT c, d FROM table2 This SQL query returns a single result set with two columns, containing values from columns a and b in table1 and columns c and d in table2.

+For a UNION query to work, two key requirements must be met:

+- The individual queries must return the same number of columns.
+- The data types in each column must be compatible between the individual queri